 - 3.1.1.
-Application forms are available at the municipal offices and the application process for the supply of services to any premises must be made at least four working days prior to the service being required, in the prescribed format, and must comply with the conditions as determined by the Municipal Manager or his or her delegate from time to time.
-This will ensure that services are available when occupation is taken.
-Failure to adhere to the timeframe may result in customers not having services available when occupation is taken.
-Once the application is approved, a service agreement will be entered into and services will commence. - 3.1.2.
+Any application for any supply of services to any premises must be made at least four working days prior to the service being required, in the prescribed format, and must comply with the conditions as determined by the Municipal Manager or his or her delegate from time to time. - 3.1.2.
 Only the owner of a property, his duly authorised agent on his or her behalf or a legal tenant may apply for municipal services to be supplied to a property.
 On default by a tenant, the owner is the debtor of last resort.
 The tenant will be required to provide proof of legal occupation, preferably an originally signed lease agreement or a certified copy thereof, a certified copy of the owners ID and a signed guarantee by the owner prior to being allowed to sign the service agreement. - 3.1.3.
 No services shall be supplied unless and until application has been made by the owner/tenant and a service agreement in the prescribed format has been entered into and the deposit as provided for in paragraph 3.3 has been paid. - 3.1.4.
 Sundry accounts- the customer must provide the Municipality with a Municipal account number or rate account number.
 If the customer does not have an existing Municipal account, then a new account must be created. - 3.1.5.
-It there is an outstanding debt on the property, this debt must be settled in full, or suitable payment arrangements must be made by the owner of the property, before any customer/owner is registered for services.
+It there is an outstanding debt on the property, this debt must be settled in full, or suitable payment arrangements must be made by the owner of the property, before any customer/owner is registered for services. - 3.1.6.

-- 3.1.6.
 Customers who fail to register and who illegally consume services will be subjected to such administrative and/or civil action as the municipality deems appropriate. - 3.1.7.
-Where the purpose for or extent to which any Municipal service used is changed, the onus and obligation is on the customer/owner to advise the Municipality of such change. - 3.1.8.
-The service agreement shall set out the conditions under which the services are provided and shall require the signatories thereto to agree to abide by the provisions of the Municipality's credit control policy and Bylaws.
+Where the purpose for or extent to which any Municipal service used is changed, the onus and obligation is on the customer/owner to advise the Municipality of such change.